hogle-javascript/syncano-dashboard/README.md

 and start testing by typing this into second console:

-    $ npm run e2e-tests
+    $ npm run e2e

 If you want only one test tag to run use for example:

-    $ npm run e2e-tests class
+    $ npm run e2e class

 This will run only tests with tag = class.

 All accounts used for e2e testing will be deleted after 2h of no activity :fire: !

 If part of the tests fail for some reason, you can temporarily disable them by `--skiptags` argument.
-So if, for instance classes tests fail, you can modify `package.json` e2e line, so that it looks like this:
+So if, for instance classes tests fail, you can modify `package.json` and then `e2e-local` line, so that it looks like this:

-    "e2e": "nightwatch --skiptags classes",
+    "e2e-local": "nightwatch -e chrome --suiteRetries 1 --skiptags socialLogins",

 Tests will continue to run but the classes tests will be skipped.
 Refer to the test files for the appropriate tag name.